 What makes diving in Anilao popular?

 But, Anilao’s popularity is not just a case of convenience.
-This destination is accessible in other ways, offering plenty to divers of every experience level – including beginners.
+This destination is accessible in other ways, offering plenty for divers of every experience level – including beginners.
 As a result, the dive centres and underwater guides can cater to every need, whether you’re a beginner, tech diver, underwater photographer, or marine scientist.
 In fact, with such well-established dive tourism, and shallow, gentle slopes full of life, many travellers consider Anilao to be the ideal place to complete a Discover Scuba Diving or Open Water Diver certification.
 These same calm conditions, abundant marine life, and experienced dive shops also make it a perfect place to hone your photography skills, and the town now hosts a variety of international diving events, competitions, and workshops.

 Thankfully, and despite its obvious popularity, Anilao’s underwater world continues to thrive, helped by a network of protected marine areas dotted throughout the Verde Island Passage.
 Visitors will find around 50 dive sites waiting to be explored, most lying less than 30-minutes from shore, and all packed with an array of interesting marine life.
 Divers can find blue-ringed octopuses, along with both mimic and wonderpus octopuses, as well as frogfish, Rhinopias, pipefish, turtles, and much, much more.

-Dreaming of a dive holiday to Anilao, Philippines?
+Planning a dive holiday to Anilao, Philippines?

-Contact one of our travel experts and start planning your trip today!
+Contact one of our travel experts today!

 ZuBlu Team Photo 2024